Rams-TMP/weekly_incomes/README.md

-# Weekly Earnings Analysis for Restaurant
+# Weekly Earnings Analysis for a Restaurant

 This repository contains a Jupyter Notebook that analyzes the weekly earnings of a restaurant.
 It processes data from an .xlsb Excel file, consolidates the information, and generates visualizations to understand the income distribution across different days and sessions (lunches and dinners).